mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 YOU REALLY GOTTA DO THESE FOR THE UNBREAKABILITY/STABILITY ...<br>
 ----------------------------------------------------------------------------------------------------
 <br>
-Take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc in case you need to restore them.<br>
+Take a backup of /usr/share/cinnamon/js/panel.js, main.js, applet.js, everything, etc in case you want to restore them.<br>
 EVEN WITH A BROKEN PANEL YOU CAN RIGHT-CLICK->RUN IN TERMINAL:# nemo, COPY/PASTE/RENAME BACKUPS ( ...edit as root ).
 <br>
 <br>